A Kid's Guide to Shots

 But giving only this tiny, weakened, or dead part of the germ does not give you the disease.
 Instead, just the opposite happens.
 Your body responds to the vaccine by making antibodies.
 These antibodies are part of your immune system, and they can fight the disease if you ever come in contact with that nasty germ.

 When your body is protected from a disease in this way, it's called being immune to an illness.
-It can't get you.
 In most cases, it means you won't get the illness at all.
 But sometimes, you can still get a mild case of the illness.
 This can happen with chickenpox.
 Even kids who get the shot to prevent chickenpox can still get a case of it.
 The good news is that they usually don't get a very bad case of it.
 Milder cases mean fewer spots and less itching.

 Shots are given by injection with a needle.
 A syringe (say: seh-RINJ) holds the liquid vaccine, and the needle has a hole in it for the liquid to squirt through.
 Shots are usually given in your arm or sometimes your thigh.